 - Code-kit is a Mac-only app is a paid app that offers code compilation, minification, package management, a preview server and much more.

-- Smaller is an OS X tool which minifies files for you.
+- Smaller is an OS X tool that minifies files for you.

 Here I have mentioned two types of GUI.